ieee-umich/en/auth/Readme.md

       │       ...
       │    }
       ▼
-Your Web Server
+Web Server
       │
-      │ 8. 用 uniqname 做匹配或业务逻辑
-      ▼
+      │ 8. use uniqname to enter sql database and get user info, also use it to determine authority level ▼
-Student (浏览器)
+Student Dashboard
-      │
-      │ 9. 展示定制化内容
-      ▼